paulinegilg/caradoc/docs/en/gdpr/brief-history-of-personal-data-protection.md

 Facebook is deemed complicit since, at the time of the facts, the social network did not prohibit this type of practice.

-## RGPD (2018)
+## GDPR (2018)

-The RGPD (General Data Protection Regulation ) is the European regulation on data protection.
+The GDPR (General Data Protection Regulation ) is the European regulation on data protection.

-The RGPD came into operation on May 25, 2018.
+The GDPR came into operation on May 25, 2018.